socialdept/atp-client/docs/extensions.md

 }
 ```

+> **Note:** These attributes currently serve as documentation only.
+Runtime scope enforcement will be implemented in a future release.
+Using them correctly now ensures forward compatibility.

-Methods with `#[ScopedEndpoint]` indicate they require authentication, while methods without it can work in public mode.
+Methods with `#[ScopedEndpoint]` indicate they require authentication, while methods with `#[PublicEndpoint]` work without authentication.
 See [scopes.md](scopes.md) for full documentation on scope handling.

 ## Available Domains